bobbybudnick/SFS-LINUX-GENERIC-MULTITOUCH/README.md

 The script needs to be modified for other touchscreens
 There are 3 hangup points
 Search for "porting cue" in the script to find these points automatically
-1 - automatic screen device detection as you have noted
+1 - automatic screen device detection
 It searches automatically now for keywords "Touch" and "Waveshare"
 You may have to edit this as needed
 2 - screen resolution factor scaling